 Do You Do the Full Vintage Hair and Makeup Every Single Day?

 In the first few years, I did wear it to the full level all the time, but as I've gotten older and more and more comfortable within myself, I've become more comfortable with being a little more casual.
 No one expects me to be 100% all of the time.

-"That one's hard because I have so many favourites.
+"That one's hard because I have so many favorites.
 Currently, I'm loving Kat Von D Studded Kiss in Outlaw.
 That's really nice, a really good formula.
-I also love Besame Cosmetics—it's a small American company, and it does actual replica colours from the '40s and '50s.
+I also love Besame Cosmetics—it's a small American company, and it does actual replica colors from the '40s and '50s.
 They come in these beautiful gold tubes, and the packaging is just gorgeous."

 The formula to me is never as important as the brush.
 I'm always looking for a very, very fine, thin brush, not one of those fat felt-tip brushes.
 I've only been using it for a few months because I've recently started transitioning towards a more vegan lifestyle, and Nyx fits that bill.

 I don't wear false lashes all the time, but when I do, I tend to buy the multipacks from Ardell.
 I always opt for a more natural-looking lash so they don't look too thick and like a curtain.
 I've also recently been loving their half-strip magnetic lashes.
 They were really hard to get the hang of, but once you do, they're actually really, really good.